PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Experiments

 \section{Experiments}

-We validate our approach on two important benchmarks: Human 3.6M dataset~\cite{ionescu2014human3} and CMU Motion Capture dataset~\cite{cmu_db_web}.
-Comparisons of our method with the state-of-the-arts are performed and ablation analysis is provided.
+We validate our approach on two important benchmarks: Human 3.6M dataset~\cite{ionescu2014human3} and CMU Motion Capture dataset\footnote{\url{http://mocap.cs.cmu.edu/}}.
+Comparisons of our method with the state-of-the-arts are performed and ablation analyses are provided.